 Despite the proficiencies practiced in law school, students will gain their most valuable articling experience when they’re in the thick of things.
 The articling program gives us the experiential training to gain practical legal skills.
 We’ve all heard that practice makes perfect.
 Practice is a life-long activity to prepare us for continuous learning.
 It’s what keeps the legal profession dynamic so we can best serve our clients and our profession.

 It isn’t called the legal practice for nothing.

 Derek Hambly is an articling student at Harrison Pensa.
 He has an undergraduate degree in integrated science with minors in economics and political science from McMaster University (where he was valedictorian) and a master’s degree in public policy and administration from Carlton University.
 He attended Western Law and has worked as a policy analyst for Health Canada.
-Derek can be reached by email.
+Connect with Derek on LinkedIn or by email.